 - Incapacity planning to ensure that your chosen agent can make decisions for you in the event that you lose the capacity to manage your own affairs.

-The fact is that marriage has still not corrected all the many obstacles that the LGBT community can face where matters of inheritance, incapacity planning, child care, and other important issues are concerned.
-Comprehensive LGBT estate planning remains the best way to ensure that you and your loved ones have the protections you need.
+The fact is that marriage has still not corrected all the many obstacles that the LGBTQ community can face where matters of inheritance, incapacity planning, child care, and other important issues are concerned.
+Comprehensive LGBTQ estate planning remains the best way to ensure that you and your loved ones have the protections you need.

-How Can a California LGBT Estate Planning Attorney Help Me?
+How Can a California LGBTQ Estate Planning Attorney Help Me?